Langeais

 Langeais (/fr/) is a commune in the Indre-et-Loire department in central France.
 On 1 January 2017, the former commune of Les Essards was merged into Langeais.

+Population

+The population data in the table below refer to the commune of Langeais proper, in its geography at the given years.

 Sights

 Langeais has a church of the 11th, 12th and 15th centuries, but is chiefly interesting for its large and historic château built soon after the middle of the 15th century by Jean Bourré, minister of Louis XI.
 Here the marriage of Charles VIII and Anne of Brittany took place in 1491.
 In the park, are the ruins of a keep of late 10th century architecture, built by Fulk Nerra (Black Hawk in old French), count of Anjou.